 The rest of the text is organized as follows.
 In Section 2 we introduce the Kagomé lattice and show that the common ideas to modify the lattice ends up disturbing the flat band.
 In Section 3, we introduce our parameterization that preserves the flat band and discuss the physical meaning of the parameterization.
 In Section 4 we introduce the projection prescription in terms of bi-partite systems to generate flat bands.
 In Section 5 we identify the path-exchange symmetry in our bi-partite systems, which upon being broken, isolates the flat band.
 We then show that the bipartite condition is not a strict requirement.
 In Section 6, we demonstrate all of the above ideas in the Lieb and Dice lattices.
-In Section 7, we demonstrate why the propsoed Chern-Simons type flux distribution on a Kagomé lattice guarantees a flat band, whereas the usual Maxwellian flux distribution does not.
-Finally, we summarize our results in Section 8.
+Finally, we summarize our results in Section 7.
 The Appendix includes some details and proofs that did not find their place in the main text.